boyter/boyter.org/content/posts/2010-12-13-jquery-powered-instant-search.md

 url: /?p=440

 ---
-When I first saw Google Instant my first thought was &#8220;woah cool&#8221;.
+When I first saw Google Instant my first thought was "woah cool".
 I then complained about the killing off of long tail keywords.
 Later I was thinking about how I could implement it myself.
-I am no jQuery ninja (or pirate or robot) but to quote Top Gear &#8220;How hard could it be?&#8221;
+I am no jQuery ninja (or pirate or robot) but to quote Top Gear "How hard could it be?"

 The resulting code looks similar to the below,